image-charts/documentation/docs/chart-js.md

 With `version` being one of:

 - `2.8.0` ([documentation](https://www.chartjs.org/docs/2.8.0/)
 - Need another version for your project?
-[Contact us 📨](mailto:support@image-charts.com)
+[Contact us](mailto:support@image-charts.com)

 ## Chart size